Image

 In hobbled Silas the Screw.

-Silas knew his appearance did not evoke the same fear as his reputation.
-But he’d learned long ago that his appearance served him well, as a cloak, a deceptive outer shell that obscured the villainy he was capable of — and that it always proved to be an advantage.
-If those gathered made the same mistake many others had in the past, that of underestimating him because of his feeble appearance, they would soon regret it.
+Silas knew his appearance did not evoke the same fear as his reputation, but he’d learned long ago that his appearance served him in a different way, as a cloak, a deceptive outer shell that obscured the villainy of which he was capable.
+That always proved to be an advantage.
+If those gathered made the same mistake, that of underestimating him, as many others had in the past, they would soon regret it.

 The dragon master was in no hurry.
-He peered long and penetratingly into their eyes.
-He paused at each ruffian until their gaze looked away, and every one of them did eventually.
-From the start, he would assert his authority and take a place of mastery over them.
-There would be no question who was in charge.
-If ever there was, the doubter would die without mercy.
+He peered long and penetratingly into the eyes of the wretches before him.
+They came at his pleasure, were here to fulfill his wishes, and he relished every moment of the fact.
+Silas paused as he viewed each ruffian in turn, until their eyes dropped away… as happened with every one of them eventually.
+There would be no question who was in charge, starting now.
+If ever there was a question, the doubter would perish without mercy.

-“You are here because of your usefulness, nothing more.
+“You are here because for now, you are useful to me.
+No other reason.
 Prove your usefulness and I will reward you.
 Fail me, and you will suffer.”

-He waited to let the weight of his words settle on the motley crowd.
+He waited to let the weight of his meaning settle on the motley crowd.

 Again, he waited before continuing.

-“Clinging to the sword he hung from her eye socket, enduring the rage of the wounded beast.
-Finally, he dropped to the ground and vanished as quickly and mysteriously as he appeared.”
+“Clinging to the sword, he hung from the eye socket, enduring the rage of the wounded beast.
+Finally, he dropped to the ground and vanished, as quickly and mysteriously as he appeared.”

 He did not recount how the beast fled the cave in a fit of panic.
 Nor did he reveal how he rushed after her, afraid and uncertain himself.
 The story was his to tell and he would tell it to his advantage.

-“I recount the tale to explain the kind of man you seek.
+“I recount the tale as a mercy to you, to let you know the kind of man you will face, should you be deemed worthy of serving me in this way.
 You are fools if you leave here full of bluster and wind.
 He is not one to underestimate.
 You will rue the day you do.”

 Again, he paused.

-“But know this as well: He is no longer one man, he has multiplied.
-At least a handful of men, all of the same ilk have joined him.”
-Looking around the room Silas’ eyes sparkled with a new awareness.
+“But know this as well: As formidable as he is, he is no longer alone.
+Others have joined him, taking up his cause to come against me as their own.”
+Looking around the room, Silas’ eyes sparkled with a new awareness.
 “There may even be women in his band.”

 Heads shook in disbelief as a murmur rose among them.
 Silas could tell some were losing heart.
 All the better.
 No need to waste time with those who would be of no use.

-A belligerent, gravelly voice called from the far wall, “You ain’t said nothing about the reward.
+A belligerent, gravelly voice called from the far wall, “You ain’t said nothing about what’s in it for us.
 What’s the story there?”

-The crowd murmured agreement.
+The room’s occupants murmured agreement.
 Silas paused, peering into the shadows in a vain effort to single out the questioner.

 “Yes, payment.
-For the one who finds them… 500 gold pieces for their heads.
-800 if you bring them to me alive.”
+For the one who finds them, 500 gold pieces for their heads.
+800 gold pieces if you bring them to me alive.”

-The broad-chested man who’d announced his arrival opened the door wide and all but the volunteers left.
-Then Rufus bolted the door and shouted a command.
+The broad-chested man who had announced Silas’ arrival waited for the last of those leaving to exit the room, then bolted the door and shouted a command.
 Fifteen of Silas’ armed soldiers stepped from the shadows.
-Silas was already busy with those who remained.
+Silas’ attention was already focused on those who remained.

 “Two, seven, twelve, 24… 33.
 Too many.”

 The Screw chuckled as he perched himself on the elevated throne once used by Lord Kendrick.
 He nodded at Rufus and with a motion of the commander’s hand, four of the soldiers took up positions between Silas and the 33 volunteers.
-The others blocked the doorways so none of them could escape what was to come.
+The others blocked the doorway so none of them could escape.

-“I only need ten.”
+“I only need ten.
+More than that and he will see us coming and vanish into mist and shadow.”
 An evil grin stretched across his face.
-“You want to prove yourself?
-This is your opportunity.
-The last ten alive will do.”
+“You want to prove yourselves?
+Now is your chance.
+Bare your fists and show your skill.
+The last ten of you alive will find the man.”

-My terrible ten will do all that I desire.
-Without a doubt, he said to himself.
+My terrible ten will find our mysterious dragon slayers, but more as well.
+They will do all that I desire.
 Lord Kendrick and the man from the cave will suffer.

 A knock at the door interrupted his gloating.